iAmGiG/Python-PostgreSQL/README.md

 - Step 3: Data Analysis
 Execute the SQL queries included in the repository to analyze the citation data.
 The queries cover a range of analyses, such as finding the range of publication dates, identifying the most prolific authors, and more.

+### Running 'main.py'

+- Ensure you have Python and necessary libraries (psycopg2, lxml, etc.)installed.
+- Use the terminal or command prompt to navigate to your project directory.
+- Run the script with python main.py, assuming it's configured to connect to your database and process an XML file.

+### Using 'analysis.py'

+- Same prerequisites as main.py.
+- Run specific analysis functions directly by calling them in the script and then executing python analysis.py.

+### VSCode Pylance/Jupyter # %% Commenting

+- This feature allows you to create interactive Python sessions in VSCode.
+By placing # %% at the start of a cell, you can execute that section independently in an interactive window.
+- Ensure you have the Python extension for VSCode installed, which includes Pylance.
+- You can write your analysis code in segments separated by # %% and run each block independently, making it easier to develop and test parts of your code.

 #### Acknowledgments